Back to Articles

 An attractiveness rater is a digital tool that uses computer vision to analyze facial symmetry, skin quality, and proportions against the "Golden Ratio."
-Unlike subjective opinions from friends, these algorithms break down your face into mathematical vectors - measuring the distance between eyes, jawline angularity, and cheekbone height - to generate a raw score out of 10.
+When you want to rate my attractiveness objectively, these algorithms break down your face into mathematical vectors - measuring the distance between eyes, jawline angularity, and cheekbone height - to generate a raw score out of 10, replacing subjective opinions from friends with cold geometry.

-I remember when these tools first popped up around 2020; they were essentially random number generators.
+I remember when these tools first popped up around 2020; they were little more than random number generators.

 But things have changed.
 By late 2025, facial recognition models like the ones used in security systems became accessible to app developers.
 Now, we aren't just getting a random number; we are getting distinct biometric feedback on why we look the way we look.